tyerdogan/data-science-ml-works/seoul-bike-demand-regression-assignment/README.md

 - **Modeling:** baseline Linear Regression + regularization (Ridge/Lasso/ElasticNet).
 - **Evaluation:** metrics on original scale (R² / MAE / RMSE) with log-target inversion.
 - **Validation:** K-Fold CV using `Pipeline(preprocessor, model)` to avoid leakage within folds.
+- **Note: The data is time-indexed (hourly).
+This notebook uses random split and K-Fold CV under an i.i.d. assumption; for strict forecasting evaluation, prefer a chronological split or TimeSeriesSplit.**

+---

+## Acknowledgements
+Completed as an assignment from the Udemy course **"Python for Data Science and Machine Learning"** by **Atıl Samancıoğlu**.
+Independent educational work; not affiliated with or endorsed by Udemy or the instructor.